stafwag/blog/_posts/2020-03-22-use-unbound-as-dns-over-tls-and-authoritative-dns-server.markdown

 But I'm migrating away from stubby in favour of unbound.

-Unbound is a popular DNS resolver, it less known that you can also use it as an authoritative DNS server.
+Unbound is a popular DNS resolver, it's less known that you can also use it as an authoritative DNS server.

 I created a [docker container](https://en.wikipedia.org/wiki/Docker_(software)) that can serve both purposes, although you can use the same logic without docker.